Philippa Stroud, Baroness Stroud: Organisations

-In 2003, Stroud co-founded the Centre for Social Justice.
+In 2003, alongside Iain Duncan Smith, Tim Montgomerie and Mark Florman, Stroud co-founded the Centre for Social Justice, which argues its 'vision is to for those living in the poorest and most disadvantaged communities across Britain to be given every opportunity to flourish and reach their full potential'.

-After the 2010 General Election, Stroud was appointed as a Special Adviser to the Secretary of State for Work and Pensions.
+After the 2010 general election, Stroud was appointed as a Special Adviser to the Secretary of State for Work and Pensions, Iain Duncan Smith.
 This came as billions of pounds were stripped from the social security budget, and so she worked to help create and implement the Government's welfare reforms, including the launch of universal credit.
 She returned to the Centre for Social Justice in 2015.
-In 2016, the Centre for Social Justice suggested that “life chance risks”, including growing up in a single-parent household or by parents mired in debt, should be taken into account when assessing whether families could be classed as living in poverty.
-Stroud claimed that, “we need to look beyond the household income to work out the condition the children are growing up in.”
+In 2016, the Centre for Social Justice suggested that "life chance risks", including growing up in a single-parent household or by parents mired in debt, should be taken into account when assessing whether families could be classed as living in poverty.
+Stroud claimed that, "we need to look beyond the household income to work out the condition the children are growing up in."

 Stroud became the chief executive officer of the Legatum Institute in October 2016.
 Under her leadership, the think tank has promoted research and ideas demonstrating the opportunities and potential solutions for the UK's trade policies post-Brexit.
 However, the Institute now focuses more broadly on the benefits of global trade through its Special Trade Commission.

 In 2016, Stroud founded the Social Metrics Commission (SMC) with the aim to create a new UK poverty measure to replace the previous official measure abolished by the Conservative government in 2015.
 In September 2018 the SMC, led by Stroud, published a report using the new measure of poverty for the UK which went beyond the former official measure (which focused solely on income) by including core living costs such as housing, childcare and disability into the equation.
 The report found that 14.4 million people were living in poverty in 2017, including 4.5 million children.
 Stroud called on the Government to use this new measure to focus efforts and attention on creating policies and solutions to alleviate poverty levels in the UK.

+In December 2023, Stroud was chosen by Kemi Badenoch to become the next chairman of the Low Pay Commission, replacing Bryan Sanderson.
+She will take up this role from the 1st January 2024, and will serve a three-year term as chairman of the commission, which advises the Government on both the living and minimum wage.